Where Premises Liability Accidents Occur in Jackson, MS

 Damages You May Be Entitled to in a Premises Liability Claim

-If you’ve been injured in a premises liability accident in Mississippi, you may be entitled to collect economic and non-economic damages to repay you for your losses and resulting injuries.
+If you’ve been injured in a premises liability accident in Jackson, you may be entitled to collect economic and non-economic damages to repay you for your losses and resulting injuries.

 Common types of damages available in premises liability claims include: